 Serenity in Silicon Valley

-Aerial view of the pool at Rosewood Sand Hill Resort
+A view from the pool at Rosewood Sand Hill resort

 Business Hotel Near San Francisco

 Given its office park location, one would expect the Rosewood Sand Hill resort to be as pedestrian as its suburban surroundings — it's even on Stanford University property and is wedged between the school's two-mile linear accelerator and the 280 freeway.
 Instead, visitors immediately step into a gorgeously appointed hotel akin to a lavish lodge in Lake Tahoe that benefits from various Japanese touches coming together to create a very Zen-like experience.

 The ranch-style resort spreads out across sixteen acres of grassy hills and offers views of the Santa Cruz Mountains.
 Guest rooms are completely separate from the main building, and are constructed on a terraced hill below.
 A relaxed feel permeates the guest rooms and the impeccably manicured grounds, which are frequently landscaped in ways that again speak to a Zen-inspired sensibility.